gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 difference between the DTLS versions make it necessary for a user of DTLS/SCTP to make an informed choice of the DTLS version to use based on their application's requirements.
-In general DTLS 1.3 is to prefer being a newer protocol that addresses know vulnerabilities and only define strong algorithms without major weaknesses at the time of publication.
+In general DTLS 1.3 is to prefer being a newer protocol that addresses known vulnerabilities and only define strong algorithms without major weaknesses at the time of publication.